ysabelle2006/9569-H2-Computing/Practical.md

 1. Deleting in an empty list
 2. Deleting the root of a list
-3. Deleting the last item of a list
+3. Deleting other items in a list
-4. Deleting an item within a list

 Note: for (1), it can be lumped together with error indexes such as indexes less than or equals to 0 and indexes greater than length of list